fsantanna/pingus/ceu/README.md

     // 5.
 Last frame: kills the pingu escape {ActionName::DEAD};                                      @anim_2
-end                                                                 @bomber-2
+end
 ]]

-The `Bomber` is a `code/await` abstraction in Céu @NN(bomber-1,-,bomber-2), which is similar to a co-routine: a function that retains state (variables and program counter) across reactions to events (i.e., across `await` statements).
+The `Bomber` is a `code/await` abstraction of Céu, which is similar to a co-routine: a function that retains state, such as local variables and the program counter, across reactions to events (i.e., across `await` statements).
-The pingu movement and sprite animation are separated into two other isolated abstractions @NN(move,,sprite).
+The pingu movement and sprite animation are isolated in two other abstractions to execute in separate through the `spawn` primitive @NN(move,,sprite).

 The code tracks the animation abstraction @NN(watch-1,-,watch-2), performing the last action on termination @NN(anim_2).